DawidLipin/Project_Tate_Thesis/README.md

 ## SetZ.lean

-This file define the set $$Z$$ of function for which the main theorem is defined.
+This file define the set $$Z$$ of functions for which the main theorem is defined.

 ## IsoAdeleDual.lean

 This file is not finished yet.
 The goal is to define an isomorphism between the adele ring and it's Pontryagin dual (as additive groups).

-## IsoAdeleDual.lean
+## MainTheorem.lean

 This file is not finished yet.
 The goal is to state and prove the main theorem.
 Currently the file contains a definition of the zeta function and the statement of the functional equation.
 However, the characters are defined over the ideles rather than their quotient by $$K$$.